top of page

 Myth # 2 – Having a Website is Enough.

 While having a dynamic, compelling website is important in establishing an online presence for your veterinary practice management, it’s only part of the picture.
-Social media participation is what will help draw visitors to your website and ultimately through the doors of your practice.
+Social media participation is what will help draw visitors to your website and ultimately through the doors of your practice, debunking common myths about social media’s role in veterinary success.

 Myth # 3 – It’ll Encourage Negative Comments.